 Baked Potato 101

 One of the most extreme versions of this was when I was asked to test every frozen and refrigerated cookie dough I could find, and conduct mini focus groups to rate them for flavor and texture.
 As you might imagine, the first couple of weeks were like a party everyday.
 But by weeks three and four, cookie fatigue (in fact, cookie nausea) had set in.
 Everything has a limit.

 But this did also get me thinking that I have never really mastered the art of the perfect, simple baked potato: that ratio of oven temperature to timing, which results in a perfect baked potato, complete with chewy skin, cooked through interior that is ready to be fluffed and fluffed with a fork, and then meet up with any number of glamorous fillings.
 Or just a big fat pat of butter and generous sprinkle of salt.
 A great Fork-in-the-Road dinner, and a good ways to use up leftovers, since everyone can top their potatoes as they see fit.

 2. Bake the potatoes for 1 ¼ to 1 ½ hours, until a thin sharp knife slides easily into the potato.
-Let it cool for a couple of minutes, then take a sharp knife and slit it right down the middle, give it a squeeze, spread it open and use a fork to loosen up the insides a bit.
+Let it cool for a couple of minutes, then take a the knife and slit it right down the middle, give it a squeeze, spread it open and use a fork to loosen up the insides a bit.

 3. Top as you like – butter, sour cream — and then the sky’s the limit.